James Batemon III: Professional career

-After going undrafted at the 2019 NBA Draft, Batemon started his pro career with Ogre of the Latvian-Estonian League.
-For the 2020–2021 season, Batemon joined JA Vichy-Clermont of the LNB Pro B. The following season he signed with Tours Métropole Basket.
-After the season he was named the LNB Pro B Most Valuable Player.
+After going undrafted at the 2019 NBA draft, Batemon started his pro career with Ogre of the Latvian-Estonian League.
+For the 2020–21 season, Batemon joined JA Vichy-Clermont of the LNB Pro B. The following season, he signed with Tours Métropole Basket.
+He was named the 2021–22 LNB Pro B Most Valuable Player.

 On August 10, 2022, Batemon moved to ASK Karditsas of the Greek Basket League.
-On 15 October 2022, he scored a buzzer beater from half-court to give Karditsa a 59–57 win against Kolossos Rodou On January 11, 2023, his contract was bought out by German club Crailsheim Merlins.
+On October 15, 2022, he scored a buzzer beater from half-court to give Karditsa a 59–57 win against Kolossos Rodou He left Karditsas in December 2022 and joined German club Crailsheim Merlins in January 2023.

+For the 2023–24 season, Batemon joined Ironi Kiryat Ata of the Israeli Basketball Premier League.

+On July 17, 2024, Batemon signed with the Brisbane Bullets of the Australian National Basketball League (NBL) for the 2024–25 season.
+On November 17, 2024, he scored 51 points and had nine 3-pointers in a 105–84 win over the Perth Wildcats.
+He became the second player to score 50 points in an NBL game since the league returned to 40-minute games and it was the most points by a Bullets player in a 40-minute game.
+On December 26, he was ruled out for the rest of the season with a hamstring injury.
+In 16 games, he averaged 15.5 points, 3.1 rebounds and 2.6 assists per game.
+He parted ways with the Bullets following the conclusion of the season.

+In March 2025, Batemon joined Força Lleida of the Spanish Liga ACB.
+In 14 games to finish the 2024–25 ACB season, he averaged 16.2 points, 3.1 rebounds and 2.6 assists per game.

+Personal life

+Batemon and his fiancé Nickayla have a son.